Hazerd/Chatango-HTML-Mini-Overlay/README.md

 [Chatango](http://chatango.com) is a basic chat site, with a user interface based around HTML5 and JavaScript.
 However, before the HTML5/JS interface was created, the interface was made with Flash.
 This version had one major feature.
-Many user still use the outdated Flash version because this feature is missing from the new version.
+Many users still use the outdated Flash version because this feature is missing from the new version.
 The feature is a simple overlay, which appears near the cursor when you hover over another user's profile picture.
 This overlay would show